canonical/ubuntu-frame/docs/explanation/security.md

 ## Threat model

-We ran threat modeling for Mir itself (the [display server library](https://mir-server.io/) underpinning Frame) based on this snap stack, and maintain that documented there: {doc}`Mir Security documentation <mir:explanation/security>`.
+We ran threat modeling for Mir itself (the [display server library](https://mir-server.io/) underpinning Frame) based on this snap stack, and maintain that documented there: {ref}`Mir Security documentation <mir-latest:exp-security>`.

 ## Cryptography